 The Middle Fork Nooksack River Fish Passage project will restore access to approximately 16 miles of pristine spawning and rearing habitat in the upper Middle Fork for three Endangered Species Act (ESA) listed Puget Sound fish species: spring Chinook salmon, Steelhead and Bull Trout.
 Project elements and related benefits include moving the point of diversion just upstream of the existing location to eliminate the need for the dam; dam removal to restore habitat connectivity; and installation of fully compliant fish screens for fish protection.

 Project partners and coordination

-This project is a collaborative effort between the City of Bellingham, Lummi Nation, Nooksack Indian Tribe, Washington Department of Fish and Wildlife and American Rivers, with funding from Paul G. Allen Philanthropies.
+This project is a collaborative effort between the City of Bellingham, Lummi Nation, Nooksack Indian Tribe, Washington Department of Fish and Wildlife, and American Rivers, with funding from Paul G. Allen Philanthropies, the City of Bellingham, and the Resources Legacy Fund.
 Partners are consistently engaged throughout the planning process in Partner Advisory Committee meetings and Design Review Team meetings.
 We welcome feedback from additional interested parties, especially in response to our monthly project updates.